-Muscat International Airport opened its new terminal for the first flights on
+Muscat Airport new Terminal opened for the first flights on

 March 20th (page updated to show that the airport is now open)